Need to know

 If you need a script, it will be faxed, emailed or mailed to you.

-Telehealth consultations are also offered by services for:
+Telehealth consultations are also offered for:

 - chronic disease management